-Last night, I was with about 35 members of my ham radio club as we toured the 911 center that's just a few miles from my house in Laconia, NH.
+Last night, I was with about 35 members of my ham radio club as we toured the 911 call center that's just a few miles from my house in Laconia, NH.
 We only have two 911 call centers for the entire state of New Hampshire.
-The primary call center is in the capitol in Concord.
+The opens in a new windowprimary call center is in the capitol in Concord.

 While there, one of the cool and collected operators was talking a person through how to do CPR.
 There was so much anxiety in the room, you could hear a flea burp.
 The professional operator's sitting in the cubicle in the center of the photo.

 I can't tell you if the person that had the heart attack survived, but I can tell you that I'm glad I took the CERT training that includes CPR as one of the class segments.
 I'm also grateful we have such talented employees here at our call centers.
 The director of the center told us that two of his employees received national awards in the past two years for their skills and magic.
 Wow!

 Do you know how to administer CPR?
 When was your last refresher course?
 The methodology has changed.
 Make it a New Years resolution to take a CPR course or, better yet, the entire CERT series.
 You'll *never* regret investing the time.